grafana/quickpizza/README.md

 ![Frontend Observability](./docs/images/grafana-cloud-frontend-observability.png)

-**Send k6 results to Grafana Cloud Prometheus and visualize with the k6-Prometheus Dashboards**
+**Send k6 results to Grafana Cloud Prometheus and visualize them with prebuilt dashboards**

 Just like in the local setup, we can output k6 result metrics to a Prometheus instance; in this case, it is provided by our Grafana Cloud Stack.